 4. We’re from two vastly different cultures, obviously, and sometimes it seems like we might as well be floating around in a balloon-propelled house, because we don’t know where in the world we’ll permanently land.
 But we know life will be one heck of an adventure, that’s for sure.

 5. We love traveling and seeing awesome new places, and we daydream about the places we want to visit together.
 And yet, despite the penchant for literal adventures that we share with Carl and Ellie, we also know that the greatest adventure will be the life that we share, no matter how simple and outwardly boring it may be.

 So, yeah.
 All of that is what went into the logo.
 I liked the way the logo design turned out, but as time went on, the colors became just a bit too bright, cutesy, and cartoonish for me.
 (Which, let’s face it, a heart floating away on balloons is kind of incurably cutesy, but I’d be lying if I tried to convince you that I don’t appreciate cutesy.
 I mean, my wedding was based on a Disney movie.)

 So I enlisted the help of a lovely Romanian artist named Oana Befort to give my logo an update.
 She beautifully rendered the heart and balloons of the logo in watercolors, while I tweaked the flags to match.
 So now, it looks like this:

 Still cutesy, just the way I like it, but now…to me, it’s become a work of art.
-I love the rich colors and the slightly rough edges–just like life, it’s the rough edges that make it more beautiful.
+I love the textured colors and the slightly rough edges–just like life, it’s the rough edges that make it more beautiful.
 I think it’s perfect.

 Along with the logo, Oana also created the cloud and rainbow graphics that you see now in the header.
 And speaking of rainbows, and while we’re on the subject of where the blog takes its aesthetic inspiration from, in case you’ve ever been curious about the blog’s title, here’s your answer.